LSG7/UnrealEngine-AI-Bridge-Door-to-isekai/README.md

 # Door to isekai Project

 ## ✨ Notice: Just before launch
-I'm releasing it the second week of December.
+I'm releasing it the third week of December.

 ## 💫 What is this?